 Millions of Americans suffer from chronic facial and neck pain as well as recurrent headaches.
 In some cases this pain is due to Temporomandibular Disorder, or TMD.

-Your temporomandibular joints, or jaw joints, connect your lower jawbone to your skull.
+Your temporomandibular joints (TMJ), or jaw joints, connect your lower jaw to your skull.
 As you may imagine, these joints get quite a lot of use throughout the day as you speak, chew, swallow, and yawn.
 Pain in and around these joints can be unpleasant and may even restrict movement.

 Symptoms of TMD include: